 - Fabrication of data – making up data and/or results where no or different data have been obtained, and publishing them as if they were real or true or representative;

 - Falsification of data – manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record;

-- Unethical collection of data – collecting data through exploitation of vulnerable or disadvantaged groups, or unnecessarily infringing upon the privacy of participants; the data collection process harmful to participants, or putting them to more risk than necessary;
+- Unethical collection of data – collecting data through exploitation of vulnerable or disadvantaged groups, or unnecessarily infringing upon the privacy of participants; the data collection process harmful to participants, or putting them at more risk than necessary;

-3.3 Improper Ascription of Authorship
+3.3 Improper ascription of authorship

 - One particularly serious offence is when senior staff (such as heads of department or supervisors) coerce colleagues or students into allowing the former to take the credit of the research in question as their own, either wholly or partly, and not acknowledging or giving proper credit to the latter.
 This is a failure of leadership and of moral responsibility.